mdmoyano24/buscarBOJA/README.md

 Project Structure

-plaintext

 buscarBOJA/
 ├── notebooks/
 │   └── ...
-(Jupyter notebooks for data analysis and experimentation) ├── static/
+(Jupyter notebooks for data analysis and experimentation)
+├── static/
 │   └── ...
 (Static files for the web application)
 ├── templates/
 │   └── ...
 (HTML templates for the web application)
 ├── requirements.txt
 └── README.md

 Results